Karimnagar district: Demographics

+At the time of the 2011 census, 90.44% of the population in residual Karimnagar district spoke Telugu and 7.94% Urdu as their first language.

 Administrative divisions

 The district is divided into two revenue divisions of Karimnagar and Huzurabad.
 These are sub-divided into sixteen mandals.
 There are 210 revenue villages and 276 Gram-Panchyats in the district.
 R.V Karnan is the present collector of the district.

 Mandals

 The below table categorizes 16 mandals into their respective revenue divisions in the district:

 Economy

 Granite industry of the district include, Tan Brown and Maple Red variety of granite.
 In Karimnagar district, there are over 600 stone quarries spread over several mandals such as Karimnagar, Manakondur, Mallial, Kesavapatnam etc.

 In 2006, the Indian government named undivided Karminagar district as one of the country's 250 most impoverished districts (out of 640).
 It is one of the nine earlier integrated districts in Telangana currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).